AllenHsu1107/car-detection/docs/proposal.md

 ## 7. Metrics of Success

-For distance estimating, The metrics include speed of processing, accuracy in identifying objects or people, and system reliability across various environmental conditions.
-For the Kalman filter, the metric of success is the improvement of the accuracy of the detected distances.
+For distance estimation, critical metrics encompass the speed of processing, precision in identifying objects or individuals, and system reliability under diverse environmental conditions.
+As for the Kalman filter, the primary metric for success revolves around enhancing the accuracy of detected distances.

 ## 8. Execution Plan

+Yi-Lin Tsai:
-Yi-Lin Tsai: Research and implement Kalman filter to discard the wrong detected distances.
+Research and implement the Kalman filter to effectively eliminate incorrectly detected distances.
+This involves developing and integrating the Kalman filter into the system to enhance the accuracy and reliability of the detected distances.

+Jian-Ting Ko:
-Jian-Ting Ko: Estimate the distance and relative velocity between our car and the front car.
-The following are two possible ways:
+Focused on estimating the distance and relative velocity between our car and the car in the front.
+This involves exploring two possible methods:

-Computing the ratio of the license plate in the video and the real one.
+License Plate Ratio Computation: Develop a method to compute the distance and relative velocity by assessing the ratio of the license plate's appearance in the video feed compared to its actual size.

-Using depth estimation by dual-camera.
+Dual-Camera Depth Estimation: Implement a system utilizing dual cameras to estimate distance and relative velocity through depth estimation techniques.

+Yao-Ting Hsu:
+Tasked with estimating the distance and relative velocity between our car and the car behind.
+This involves exploring two potential methods:

+Car Body Detection: Develop a system to detect the car behind and calculate distance and relative velocity based on the actual car width and its size as captured by the camera.

-Yao-Ting Hsu: Estimate the distance and relative velocity between our car and the back car, using either car body detection to calculate the distance from the ratio of the actual car width and the size appearing in the camera, or lane detection and calculate the distance from the angle.
+Lane Detection: Implement a system that uses lane detection to calculate the distance and relative velocity from the angle and position of the car in the back relative to our vehicle.

 ## 9. Related Work
 ### 9.a.
 Papers